Announcing "Asbestos and You": A Campaign from HSE

 The UK established The Control of Asbestos Regulations 2012 to set out the legal requirements when dealing with any type of asbestos.
 The regulations apply to all buildings and set out the obligations of employers, building owners, and those carrying out any type of work on a building.

-It's important to know that asbestos that isn't disturbed usually doesn't create much risk.
+It's important to know that ACMs that are not disturbed usually don't create much risk.
 However, if these materials are damaged or moved, high levels of asbestos fibres can get into the air.
 Therefore, proper disposal of asbestos waste is critical, as inhaling these fibres can cause serious health problems.

 What is Asbestos and Why is it Hazardous?

 Asbestos is a term for a group of natural minerals that have strong, heat-resistant, and insulating qualities.
-These features make asbestos useful, but they also pose serious risks to human health.
-When asbestos materials get damaged or disturbed, tiny asbestos fibres can become airborne.
+These features make it useful, but they also pose serious risks to human health.
+When ACMs get damaged or disturbed, tiny fibres can become airborne.

 If people breathe in these fibres for a long time, the duration of exposure can lead to serious lung problems.
 This includes asbestosis, mesothelioma (a cancer that affects the lining of the lungs), and cancer of the lung.